-Data Type How to Get Started How to Schedule Catch-Up Queries Subscriber Snapshots One daily query per package.
-One daily query per package.
-Set AvailableSince to the day and time your last regular query ran.
+Data Type How to Get Started How to Schedule Catch-Up Queries Set AvailableSince to the day and time your last regular query ran.
 Set StartTime to 30 days ago.
 Omit EndTime.
 Each day, advance StartTime and AvailableSince by 1 day.
 Package Usage Summaries One daily query per package.
 One daily catch-up query per package.
 Set AvailableSince to the day and time your last regular query ran.
 Set StartTime to the first of the previous month.
 Omit EndTime.
 Each day, advance AvailableSince by 1 day.
 Each month, advance StartTime to the first of the previous month.
 Package Usage Logs To retrieve all your data, create multiple segmented daily, automated App Analytics queries spread throughout the day.
 Break up your requests by managed package and by time increments throughout the day.
 Create two levels of catch-up queries per day.
 Create one catch-up query per package that sweeps data from 2 days ago.
 Create a second catch-up query that sweeps data from 3 to 30 days ago.
 Each day, advance StartTime, EndTime, and AvailableSince by 1 day.